SpicyCitrus/Project-Nimbus/README.md

 # FAQ
 ### Where is the code?
 > - The project is currently not open sourced due to the people that are gonna steal the code and claim it as theirs.
+> ### Are my coords safe?/logged in any way?
+>  - No all your coords are encrypted and deleted withen the hour of encrptian making it impossible for the owners to locate your base
+>  ### When is Project Nimbus gonna release?
+>  - At the moment its source code is kept a secret from the public and at the moment is under going release
+>  # Terms Of Service
+>  .
+Under no cercumstandces will you use our service for wrongfull atemps